 No one wants to think about their dog’s final moments, but it’s an inevitable part of life that every pet parent will have to face.
 Hopefully, though, knowing what to expect can replace some of the fear and uncertainty with a sense of peace.
 Thinking through this life transition may be emotionally taxing, but asking the important questions (such as, do dogs know they’re dying?
-Do dogs fear death?) can make the process as easy as possible for everyone.
+Do dogs fear death?) can make the process as easy as possible for everyone — especially you.

-Take a deep breath, give your dog a little pet, and scroll on if you’re feeling ready to learn about this important — yet difficult — time.
+Take a deep breath, give your dog a little love, and scroll on if you’re feeling ready to learn about this important — yet difficult — time.
 We’ll let you know how to care for your senior dog, how your veterinarian will be helpful during this time, and what to expect as your dog’s final moments draw near.
-Trust us, you’re not in this alone.
+Trust us — you’re not in this alone.

 Next, let’s find out how exactly a dog may communicate that they’re ready to pass on.

 Since dogs who are approaching death are often aware and ready, they may begin to act differently in their last moments.
-Before you read too much into these signs, though, know that many of them can appear due to other, much more minor causes.
+Before you read too much into these signs, though, know that many of them can appear due to other (much more minor) causes.
 If you’re feeling unsure, please don’t hesitate to enlist the help of your veterinarian.
-That’s why they’re there!
+After all — that’s why they’re there.

 Dr. Ann Brandenburg-Schroeder lists the following as common clues that a dog is ready to cross the rainbow bridge:

-If your pet’s passing is planned, there are a few additional ways you can comfort him as the moment approaches.
-Hillcrest Veterinary Clinic posted a message from one of their veterinarians that went viral in 2018 encouraging pet parents to stay with their fur babies until the process is complete.
+If your pet’s passing is planned, there are a few additional ways you can comfort them as the moment approaches.
+Hillcrest Veterinary Clinic posted a message from one of its veterinarians that went viral in 2018, encouraging pet parents to stay with their fur babies until the process is complete.
 The heartbreaking post explained how pets often look around for their owners in their last moments when their humans choose not to remain in the room.
-Instead, offering love and comfort until their passing can be a more peaceful experience for everyone, especially your dog.
+Instead, offering love until their passing can be a more peaceful experience for everyone, especially your dog.